SeunghyunParkk/Analysis-of-Automobile-Safety/README.md

 - The **Out-of-Bag (OOB) error** was **11.85%**.
 - The model achieved **79.3% accuracy** on the test dataset.
 - Key safety predictors:
-  - **Wheelbase, height, curb weight, number of doors, horsepower, body style, and bore size**.
+  - **Make, Wheelbase, height, curb weight, number of doors, horsepower, body style, and bore size**.
 - **Larger cars** were more likely to be safer, but **luxury status did not guarantee better safety ratings**.

 ### **Clustering Analysis**